 - Cost-effective: Text surveys often cost less than other methods of data collection.
 Most service providers charge a small SMS fee per message.
 If you need to reach a smaller population, you’ll get the cost-saving benefits of texting.
 Businesses that need to send more surveys can still take advantage of texts as a cost-effective method, as tools like QuestionPro give you the option to purchase SMS credits to cover these charges.

 - Accurate answers: In the modern world, a cell phone is an extension of its owner.
-Receiving a message via text encourages respondents to let their guards down.
+Receiving a message via text encourages respondents to let their guard down.
 Your participants feel comfortable answering your questions honestly.
 Additionally, they’ll enjoy knowing you value their responses.

 When should you not use a text survey?